 Allow blisters to dry out naturally.
-The blisters should not be deliberately burst because the fluid within them is infectious.
+The blisters should not be deliberately burst because the fluid inside them is infectious.

 It’s possible to make your child feel more comfortable by treating the symptoms:

 - Paracetamol can ease pain and fever, but avoid aspirin.
 You can ask your doctor or pharmacist for advice on the right product and dose for your child.

 - Give your child plenty to drink – sips of water or oral rehydration fluid can stop them becoming dehydrated.
 Ice blocks or jelly can soothe a sore mouth.

 - Give your child soft foods.
 Avoid tangy or acidic food that could sting a sore mouth.